george-pov/YTSkedy/docs/api/configuration.md

 This is a first-slice integration with deliberate limitations:

-- The WordPress Application Password is stored in the platform row's `PublishSettingsJson` so the provider can publish later.
-Moving provider secrets to an app-managed secret store remains a production hardening item.
+- The WordPress Application Password is stored in the platform row's `PublishSettingsJson` so the provider can publish at request time.
+An app-managed secret store is not part of the current implementation.
 - Only the rendered title and optional rendered description are sent.
-  Categories, tags, excerpts, slugs, featured media, and scheduling a future WordPress post are out of scope for this slice.
+  Categories, tags, excerpts, slugs, featured media, and WordPress scheduling are out of scope for this slice.

 ## CORS